alimansoori/nestjs-microservice-app/docker-compose/nginx/README.md

 ## Prerequisites

 - **Docker** and **Docker Compose** installed on your system.
-- A domain name pointing to your server's IP address.
+- A domain name and subdomain names pointing to your server's IP address.
 - Ports **80** and **443** open on your server's firewall.

 ---